justarandomguyintheinternet/CP77_radioExt/README.md

 	```

 ### Adding Songs
-- To add songs to your station, simply copy the song files into your stations folder
+- To add songs to your station, simply copy the song files into your station's folder
 - Supported formats are: `.mp3`, `.wav`, `.ogg`, `.flac`, `.mp2`, `.wax`, `.wma`
-- Keep in mind that the songs file names are being used as song names ingame, so keep them clean
+- Keep in mind that the songs file names are being used as song names in-game, so keep them clean
 - If you want to use a web audio stream instead of files shipped with your station, refer to the [Web Streams](#web-streams) section

 ### Metadata File

 - The `metadata.json` file of your stations defines its properties such as the name, icon and more.
 - Open it with any text editor that has **syntax highlighting for JSON files**, do **not** skip this, as most issues related to creating stations come from improperly edited JSON files.
-- If your `metadata.json` file is missing any properties that have been added in a update of the mod, simply run the game once with the updated version of the mod installed, as that will add the missing fields automatically
+- If your `metadata.json` file is missing any properties that have been added in an update of the mod, simply run the game once with the updated version of the mod installed, as that will add the missing fields automatically
 - For properties that use strings (Such as `displayName`) any [reserved characters](https://www.lambdatest.com/free-online-tools/json-escape) need to properly escaped, again any half decent text editor will let you know if you missed any.

 #### Basic Properties
 - `displayName`: This controls the name of your station that will be displayed in the game
 - `fm`: A number (Do not put it in quotation marks), which is used to place the station at the right place in the stations list.
-If the `displayName` has a FM number it should be the same
+If the `displayName` has an FM number, it should be the same
 - `volume`: Overall volume multiplier for the station (Also a number), make sure all songs have the same volume, then adjust the overall volume of the station with this value to match up with vanilla stations
 - `icon`: The icon for the station, if you don't use a custom one.
 It can be any `UIIcon.` record.
 To find a list of all records, open the CET console's `TweakDB Editor` tab, and enter `UIIcon.` in the search bar (Make sure you have the [tweakdb.str](https://cdn-l-cyberpunk.cdprojektred.com/metadata-1.5.2.zip) file placed inside the `Cyberpunk 2077\bin\x64\plugins\cyber_engine_tweaks` folder)